Multiple Dedekind Zeta Functions: Arithmetic and geometric tools

 For an ideal $\mathfrak{a}$, let

-\end{definition} \begin{lemma} For any ideal $\mathfrak{a}$ the cone $Cone(\mathfrak{a})$ can be written as a finite union of unimodular simple cones. \end{lemma} \proof It is a simple observation that $Cone(\mathfrak{a})$ can be written as a finite union of unimodular cones.
+\end{definition} \begin{lemma} For any ideal $\mathfrak{a}$ the set $M(\mathfrak{a})$ can be written as a finite disjoint union of unimodular simple cones. \end{lemma} \proof It is a simple observation that $M(\mathfrak{a})$ can be written as a finite union of unimodular cones.
 We have to show that we can subdivide each of the unimodular cones into finite union of unimodular simple cones.
-Consider the domain

-where the product is taken over the infinite places of the ideles in the number field $K$.
-Then $T$ is a finite union of compact tori.